dannypsnl/elz/readme.md

 ## Example

-> Warning, this is nota stable example, that might outdated anytime with developing
+> Warning, this is not a stable example, that might outdated anytime with developing

 ```
 main = printf("hello, world\n")